-While we encourage our members to write for the Enterprising Investor, we are happy to accept submissions from other investment professionals.
+While we encourage our members to write for the Enterprising Investor, we do accept submissions from other investment professionals.

 Who are the readers and at what level should I write?

-Our target audience is investment professionals, so it is fine to assume a basic level of knowledge but we prefer that the writing not be jargon-filled or academic.
+Our target audience is investment professionals, so assume a basic level of knowledge.
+But your writing should not be jargon-filled or academic.
 The tone should be approachable.

 How does the process work?
 How long does it take?

 We accept completed pieces that have not been previously published elsewhere.
-After you submit a piece, we will let you know whether it has been accepted within two to three weeks.
+After you submit a piece, we will let you know whether it is accepted within two weeks.
 Please be aware that submission does not guarantee publication, even if we have previously published a submission of yours.
-Also note that due to the volume of submissions that we are receiving, we can’t provide detailed feedback as to why we reject a submission.
+Unfortunately, due to the volume of submissions, we can’t guarantee a response, nor can we provide detailed feedback as to why we reject a submission, nor .

 How soon will my piece be published?